OpenCodeNames/OpenCodeNames/README.md

 # OpenCodeNames
-codenames is a java based online board game inspierd by Codenames by Vlaada Chvátil and published by Czech Games
+codenames is a java based online board game